hchiam/please/README.md

 I.e., use only letters and the space character (the word 'spacebar' is recognized by Mac Dictation).

-# Use (after download and folder navigation):

-Open terminal and type:
+Each new sentence starts with "please" and roughly corresponds to a new command in code.

+# Use:

+Download this project, open the folder in Terminal/Commandline, and type:

     python interpreter.py text.txt